-Dog cakes don’t need to be made in a boring square or round shape.
-Try using a silicone cupcake mold or a silicone cake mold to make your dog's next celebration cake..
-The additional benefit is that a shape can be made to look a lot like a dog toy!
+Instead of using a basic square or round shaped cake tin, try using silicone cupcake molds or a bone shaped silicone cake mold to make your dog's next celebration cake.
+The additional benefit is that the cake shape can be made for many different celebrations - birthday, Thanksgiving, Halloween, and Christmas.

-Dogs appreciate an extra treat, but you may not wish to add white sugar to their cake, as their systems are sensitive to cardiac and pancreatic diseases.
-The solution is to replace the sugar in a recipe with a bit of honey.
+You may not wish to add white sugar to their cake, as dogs systems are sensitive to cardiac and pancreatic diseases.
+The solution is to replace the sugar in a recipe with an alternative, such as pure honey.
 You can also decrease the amount.
 For instance, instead of 1/2 cup of sugar, add 1/3 cup honey instead.
-This is also the perfect substitution if you do want to make a cake for both you and your dog to enjoy, without having to bake two.
+This ingredient is the perfect substitution if you do want to make a cake for both you and your dog to enjoy, without having to bake two.

-All dogs can benefit from a bit of extra fiber in their diets.
+All dogs can benefit from extra fiber in their diets.
 Shred one carrot and add it into your cake mixture.
-The carrot will cook naturally with the rest of the cake in the oven so you don’t even need to precook it.
-Pumpkin can be added instead of carrot, as it’s also full of fiber and healthy properties to keep your dog’s digestive system running well.
-Ensure you only use pure pumpkin and not pie filling though!
+The carrot will cook naturally with the rest of the cake in the oven, so you don’t need to precook it.
+If your dog suffers from a sensitive stomach, pumpkin can be added instead of carrot.
+Pumpkin is full of fiber and healthy properties that help keep your dog’s digestive system running well.
+Ensure you only use pure pumpkin and not pie filling.

-Even though the cake is for your dog and not you, you can still make some dog friendly icing.
-But dog icing doesn’t need to contain the endless amounts of sugar, butter, or other types of fats.
-Instead, you can make icing from basic cornstarch and eggs.
-You can even add in a bit of food coloring.
-Other options include making it from mashed sweet potatoes and a bit of unsweetened yogurt.
-Here are a few of my recommendations for dog cake icing.
+Even though the cake is for your dog and not you, you can still make some dog-friendly frosting.
+The frosting doesn’t need to contain endless amounts of sugar, butter, or other types of fats.
+Instead, you can make frosting from simple ingredients like cornstarch and eggs.
+Other options include making it from sweet potatoes, cream cheese or unsweetened yogurt.

-This carrot sponge cake is made from simple ingredients that you are sure to already have in your cupboard.
-Feel free to mix this recipes up and get creative, by using different flavors and tastes that your dog loves.
-If you dog is on a low fat diet, you can substitute the oil with applesauce - this allows the cake to become sweet and healthier too for your furry companion.
+Feel free to mix this recipe up and get creative, by using different flavors and tastes that your dog loves.
+If your dog is on a low-fat diet, you can substitute the oil with applesauce - this allows the cake to become sweet and healthier too for your furry companion.

 If your looking for more dog cake icing suggestions, click here.